7-Step QA Checklist for Website Testing

 By Jash Unadkat, Community Contributor - January 12, 2023

-For any online business, a website is at the forefront in the world of internet.
+A website is at the forefront of the internet world for any online business.
 Nearly five billion people access the internet every day.
 The mammoth volume of active web users makes the internet the best place for online businesses and services in catering to a broader audience.